-

 Mandatory ID verification for directors and PSCs

 To increase transparency around the individuals who control UK companies and LLPs, the government is implementing ID verification.
-The verification is currently voluntary but will become mandatory from Autumn 2025.
+The verification is currently voluntary but Companies House anticipate this will become mandatory from 18 November 2025.

 - Directors must complete ID verification before the mandatory implementation date or before taking up their role.